What led you to study in the Child Advocacy and Policy MA Program at Montclair State University?

 What kind of support did you receive from faculty and staff?

 The faculty and staff inspire trust, build interactive communication and rapport, and work to facilitate introspection, engagement with classmates and optimum participation.
-The course work is rigorous and oftentimes is quite challenging, but the dedication and commitment of every professor I had assured my rising to the occasion.
-As such I had a rewarding experience and always felt supported.
+The coursework is rigorous and oftentimes is quite challenging, but the dedication and commitment of every professor I had assured my rising to the occasion.
+As such, I had a rewarding experience and always felt supported.
 The Program Director believes in every student who has the honor of being accepted into this program, and the staff and faculty accept personal responsibility as they cheer for student success and accomplishment.
 The mission of the CHAD Program is for MSU to help every student achieve success and go forth to advocate for children through a multitude of careers and professions in the field of child advocacy.
 It was clear to me from the start that I was supported and respected as an advocate.
 In the program we all share a common goal of “Saving Starfish” and the staff and faculty only want for every student to have a positive and rewarding experience.

 Thinking about your experiences with the program at Montclair, what did you like most?

 My experiences with my classmates and professors was an unexpected gift that has had a profound effect on who I am today.
 The collaboration with this “family” is something that I will never forget and will forever be grateful.
-The faculty are individuals who are much more that professors, but rather they are the heroes of the children of New Jersey.
-From Ad Litium Guardians who dedicate their lives to the abandon children, to social workers who act as surrogates to help New Jersey’s most at-risk youth, to lawyers and law enforcement who bring justice to the exploited and abused, the student of this program is given a glimpse into lives forgotten, and oftentimes, lives saved.
+The faculty are individuals who are much more than professors, but rather they are the heroes of the children of New Jersey.
+From Ad Litem Guardians who dedicate their lives to the abandon children, to social workers who act as surrogates to help New Jersey’s most at-risk youth, to lawyers and law enforcement who bring justice to the exploited and abused, the student of this program is given a glimpse into lives forgotten, and oftentimes, lives saved.
 We realize that the children of New Jersey are in need and that there are professionals who accomplish acts of heroism in their everyday lives.
-We leave the program a better person for knowing our professors and our classmates; and we are humbled.
+We leave the program a better person for knowing our professors and our classmates, and we are humbled.
 This most precious experience in getting to know my fellow students and these professionals was by far the most profound and extraordinary of experiences with the program.

 How would you describe your experiences with the “online” aspect of the program?

-The on-line learning experience was a joy and the program was organized, clear, concise and user friendly.
-In times of questions or concerns the personnel in IT were most helpful and always solved any issue or concern.
+The online learning experience was a joy and the program was organized, clear, concise and user friendly.
+In times of questions or concerns, the personnel in IT were most helpful and always solved any issue or concern.